dywisor/kernelconfig/doc/rst/devguide.rst

 Config Generation
 =================

-This section describes the procedure of generating kernel configurations.
+This chapter describes the procedure of generating kernel configurations.
 It starts with an informal characterization of the various data objects involved in the process, and the modus operandi, followed by a more detailed view on select aspects.